aspnet/BuildTools/docs/Signing.md

 A file to be signed.

-**Path** - file path, relative to the file path.
-If nested in a parent element, is relative to the organization within the containing package
+**Path** - file path.
+If nested in a parent element, is relative to the organization within the containing package.
+If not, this is relative to the XML file.

 **Certificate** - the name of the certificate to use